firesidefiction/firesidefiction.github.io/_posts/issues/16-Apr-Jun-2022/issue-102/2022-04-19-consigned-to-moonlight.md

 To Sybald Marchpane, I give the attached diagram, trusting that the message conferred within will demonstrate the degree of my respect for his work.

-**[Archival note: The attached "diagram" is a detailed charcoal illustration of a hand with the middle finger extended.
+<br  />**[Archival note: The attached "diagram" is a detailed charcoal illustration of a hand with the middle finger extended.
 After cross-referencing with the Order of Runewriters' biometric data, the depicted hand appears to be Ms. Foxcroft's.
 The document has been declared evidence in the posthumous trial of Onorei Foxcroft and confiscated by the court.]**

 To Rilda Croze, I give the contents of the chest that may be found beneath the desk in my workroom, as well as my sincerest apology.